-Director's Message
+Director Message

-I congratulate and welcome all the students to the esteemed school of Computing and Information Technology (CS& IT)).
+I congratulate and welcome all the students to the esteemed School of Computing and Information Technology.
 You are in the right campus to become a computer technocrat.
 The rising needs of automation in Industry 4.0 and improvising living standards have enabled rapid development of computer software and hardware technologies.
 Thus providing scope and opportunity to generate more human resources in the areas of computers and IT.
-The B.Tech, M.Tech and Ph.D. programs offered in the school are designed to cater the requirements of industry and society.
-The curriculum is designed meticulously in association with persons from industries (TCS, CISCO, AMD, MPHASIS, etc.), academia and research organizations (IISc, IIIT, Florida University, Missouri S & T University, etc.).
+The B.Tech, M.Tech and Ph.D programs offered in the school are designed to cater the requirements of industry and society.
+The curriculum is designed meticulously in association with persons from industries (TCS, CISCO, AMD, MPHASIS, etc.), academia and research organizations (IISC, IIIT, Florida University, Missouri S & T University, etc).
+The Curriculum caters to local, national, regional and global developmental needs.
+Maximum number of courses are integrated with cross cutting issues relevant to professional ethics, global needs, human values, environment and sustainability.
+The curriculum also focusses on skill development, innovation and entrepreneurship.

-This handbook presents the B.Tech in Information Science and Engineering program curriculum.
+This handbook presents the B.Tech in Computer Science & Engineering (Al&ML) program curriculum.
 The program is of 4 years duration and split into 8 semesters.
 The courses are classified into foundation core, hard core, and soft core courses.
-Hard core courses represent fundamentals study requirements of B.Tech ISE program.
-Soft courses provide flexibility to students to choose the options among several courses as per the specialization, such as, Artificial Intelligence, Fuzzy Logic and Systems, Cognitive science and predictive analytics etc. Theoretical foundations of engineering, science, and Information Science are taught in first two and half years.
+Hard core courses represent fundamentals study requirements of Artificial Intelligence and Machine learning.
+Soft courses provide flexibility to students to choose the options among several courses as per the specialization, such as, Robotics, Data Visualization, Virtual and Augmented Reality, Speech and Video Processing and Artificial Intelligence in Healthcare.
+Theoretical foundations of engineering, science, and artificial intelligence and learning models are taught in first two and half years.
 Later, advanced courses and recent technologies are introduced in subsequent semesters for pursuing specialization.
-The Curriculum caters to local, national, regional and global developmental needs.
-Maximum number of courses are integrated with cross cutting issues relevant to professional ethics, global needs, human values, environment and sustainability.
-The curriculum also focusses on skill development, innovation and entrepreneurship.

-The important features of the B.Tech ISE are as follows:
+The important features of the B.Tech in Computer Science & Engineering (AI&ML) are as follows:

-1) Choice based course selection and teacher selection, 2) Studies in emerging areas like Machine Learning, Artificial Intelligence, Data Analytics, Cloud Computing, Python/R Programming, NLP, IoT and Cloud security, 3) Short and long duration Internships 4) Opportunity to pursue MOOC course as per the interest in foundation and soft core courses, 5) Attain global and skill certification as per the area of specialization, 6) Self-learning components, 7) Experiential, practice, practical, hackathons, and project based learning, 8) Mini projects and major projects with research orientation and publication, 9) Soft skills training and 10) Platform for exhibiting skills in cultural, sports and technical activities through clubs and societies.

-The school has well qualified faculty members in the various areas of computing and IT including cloud computing, security, IOT, AI, ML and DL, software engineering, computer networks, information technology, cognitive computing, block chain technology etc. State of art laboratories are available for the purpose of academics and research.
+1) Choice based course selection and teacher selection, 2) Studies in emerging areas like Machine Learning, Artificia Intelligence, Data Analytics, Deep Learning, Cloud Computing, Python/R Programming, Natural Language Programming (NLP) Internet of Things (IoT) and Cloud Security, 3) Short and long duration Internships 4) Opportunity to pursue MOOC course as per the interest in foundation and soft core courses, 5) Attain global and skill certification as per the area of specialization, 6 Self-learning components, 7) Experiential, practice, practical, hackathons, and project based learning, 8) Mini projects and major projects with research orientation and publication, 9) Soft skills training and 10) Platform for exhibiting skills in cultural sports and technical activities through clubs and societies.
+The school has well qualified faculty members in the various areas of computing and IT including; Artificial Intelligence and Machine Learning, Data Science, Internet of Things, Network Security Cloud Computing, Computer vision, Neural Networks, cognitive computing, block chain technology etc. State of an laboratories are available for the purpose of academics and research.

-Dr. Mallikarjun Kodabagi Director, School of Computing and Information Technology
+Director, School of Computing and Information Technology

-Sl.No Particulars Page. no
+Sl.No Particulars Page.no

-1 Message from the Honorable Chancellor 3
+1 Message from the Honorable Chancellor 01

-2 Message from the Vice Chancellor 4
+2 Message from the Vice- Chancellor 02

-3 Message from Director 6
+3 Message from Director 06

-4 Rukmini Educational Charitable Trust 8
+4 Rukmini Educational Charitable Trust 04

-5 About REVA University Vision, Mission and Objectives 9
+5 About REVA University Vision, Mission, Objectives 05

-6 About School of Computing and Information Technology 13
+6 About School of School of Computing and Information Technology Vision Mission 09

-7 Programme Overview Programme Educational Objectives Programme Outcomes Programme Specific Outcomes Mapping of Course Outcomes with Programme Outcomes Mapping Program Outcomes with Programme Educational Objectives 14
+7 Program Overview Program Educational Objectives Program Outcomes Program Specific Outcomes Mapping of Course Outcomes with program Outcomes Mapping program outcomes with Program Educational Objectives 10

-8 Regulations Governing B. Tech programs 17
+8 Regulations governing B.Tech programs 13

-9 Curriculum- B. Tech in Computer Science and Information Technology 34
+9 Curriculum of B. Tech in CSE(Artificial Intelligence and Machine Learning) 30